 Tuition is payable at the time of registration.
 A member of the Armed Forces may be entitled to tuition assistance from the United States government.
 The student must submit a completed tuition assistance form at the time of registration.
+GoArmyEd students secure tuition assistance through the GoArmyEd system and do not need to submit a tuition assistance form.
 If for any reason the government does not provide funding for the course, the student becomes responsible for payment.
 Students may also qualify for VA and other education benefits.